Beaujolais.

 The other four crus offer full-bodied wines that can be drunk between four and ten years after harvest: Chénas, Juliénas, Morgon and Moulin-à-Vent.

-Old Gamay vines in Juliénas
+Old Gamay Vines in Juliénas

 ROMANESCA